offerni/Square-mobile-Game/README.md

 # Square-Puzzle
-A puzzle game where you have to pass the moving square through the rectangles moving your mouse or touching the smartphone screen
+A puzzle game where you have to get diamonds while pass the moving square through the rectangles moving your mouse or touching the smartphone screen